sussmanLab/open-Qmin/README.md

 # dDimensionalSimulation

-Lorem ipsum... a repository that implements simulations in dimension that is specified at compilation time.
+Lorem ipsum... a repository that implements simulations in dimension d, where d is specified at compilation time.
 Alter the dimension by setting the number in the root CMakeLists.txt

 # Basic compilation